+The Hunton family has for generations been prominent in Virginia.
 Note by J.M.
-The Hunton family has for generations been prominent in Virginia.
 When June 3, 1930 the 116 year old Medical College of Virginia conferred the Honorary degree of Doctor of Letters upon me, the Diploma given me was signed by Wm.
 Sanger, President of the College, L.E.
-Sutton, Jr., Bean of the Faculty, and Eppa Hunton, Jr. President of the Board of Visitors and J.A.
+Sutton, Jr., Dean of the Faculty, and Eppa Hunton, Jr. President of the Board of Visitors and J.A.
 McCauley, Secretary of the Board of Visitors.

-March 28, 1786 William Hampton of Prince William County purchased from Rev. Thomas Davis an improved plantation of 111 acres in Fauguier County to which he later added 137 scree and lig scree, the first from a Mr. Donaldson and the second from Presley Morehead.
+March 28, 1786 William Hampton of Prince William County purchased from Rev. Thomas Davis an improved plantation of 111 acres in Fauguier County to which he later added 137 acres and lag acres, the first from a Mr. Donaldson and the second from Presley Morehead.
 This no doubt was his homeplace in Fauguier, as from now on he appeared in this county.

-William and Frances Hunton had issue: William Hunton Hampton; eldest son of
+William and Frances Hunton had issue: William Hunton Hampton, eldest son of